ErikVagil/ImageToASCII/README.md

 # ImageToASCII
-A simple Python app that allows the user to load a .jpg and convert it into an ASCII text representation.
+A simple Python app that allows the user to load a .jpg and convert it into an ASCII text representation of the image.